joevansteen/AF-WP-Plugin-Core/README.md

-# WordPress Plugin Boilerplate
+# An Architected Futures WP Plugin Instance

-A standardized, organized, object-oriented foundation for building high-quality WordPress Plugins.
+A standardized, organized, object-oriented foundation for building a high-quality, WP-based, web persona.

 ## Contents

-The WordPress Plugin Boilerplate includes the following files:
+The WordPress Plugin Instance includes the following files:

 * `.gitignore`.
 Used to exclude certain files from the repository.
 * `CHANGELOG.md`.
 The list of changes to the core project.